-There are some night spots in Lhasa that feature cabaret acts and performers sing in Nepali, Tibetan, Chinese and English, and dancers are in traditional Tibetan costume featuring long flowing cloth extending from the arms.
-A number of small bars feature live music, though they typically offer limited drink menus and appeal mostly to foreign tourists.
+There are some night spots with cabaret style entertainment.
+There performers sing in Nepali, Tibetan, Chinese and English, while dancers are in traditional Tibetan traditional costumes.
+Several small bars offer live music, but offer limited drink menus.

 The Lhasa cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Lhasa, Tibet, China.